corda/corda/docs/source/creating-a-cordapp.rst

 experimenting, debugging, and testing node configurations and setups but not intended for production or testnet deployment.

-To use this plugin you must add a new task that is of the type `com.r3corda.plugins.Cordform` and then configure the nodes you wish to deploy with the Node and nodes configuration DSL.
+To use this gradle plugin you must add a new task that is of the type `com.r3corda.plugins.Cordform` to your build.gradle and then configure the nodes you wish to deploy with the Node and nodes configuration DSL.
 This DSL is specified in the `JavaDoc <api/index.html>`_.
 An example of this is in the template-cordapp and below is a three node example;

 .. code-block:: text